Wedding Officiant Frequently Asked Questions

 Can I combine discounts?

-Sorry, only one discount per wedding, please.
+Sorry, we can only offer one discount per wedding.

 What if we need to rehearse on a separate day?